LLNL/axom/src/axom/core/docs/sphinx/core_containers.rst

 ``Array`` is a multidimensional contiguous container template.
 In the 1-dimensional case, this class behaves similar to ``std::vector``.
-In higher dimensions, some vector-like functionality will be unavailable, e.g., ``push_back``, and multidimensional-specific operations will mirror the ``ndarray`` provided by ``numpy`` when possible.
+In higher dimensions, some vector-like functionality, such as ``push_back``, are not available and multidimensional-specific operations will mirror the ``ndarray`` provided by ``numpy`` when possible.
 In the future, it will be possible to take "views" of the underlying array data that allow for flexible reinterpretation via different striding.